phiphi-tan/lmm_benchmark/README.md

 This internship project aims to develop a comprehensive and effective evaluation benchmark specifically designed for large multimodal models (LMMs).
 The benchmark will include a diverse set of tasks and datasets across the defence domain, ensuring a holistic assessment of the models’ strength and weaknesses in handling multimodal data in the defence domain.​

+## Sub task requirements
+An overview of the data requirements and elaboration of the subtasks will be provided in the [data requirements document](/data_requirements.md)

 ## Projected Timeline
 > More details regarding each portion will be in the README.md files in the respective directories